 - 28. Refugee movements often have a significant regional or subregional dimension.
-While the characteristics of regional and subregional bodies and groupings vary, they may, as appropriate, play an important role in comprehensive responses.
+While the characteristics of regional and subregional mechanisms and groupings vary, they may, as appropriate, play an important role in comprehensive responses.
 Past comprehensive responses have also demonstrated the value of regional cooperation in addressing refugee situations in a manner which encompasses the political dimensions of causes. - 29.
-Without prejudice to global support, regional and subregional bodies or groupings would actively contribute to resolution of refugee situations in their respective regions, including by playing a key role in Support Platforms, solidarity conferences and other arrangements with the consent of States.
-Comprehensive responses will also build on existing regional and subregional initiatives for refugee protection and durable solutions where available and appropriate.

-30. The exchange of good practices among relevant regional and subregional bodies will be facilitated on a regular basis in the context of Global Refugee Forums to bring in different perspectives and to encourage coherence.
+Without prejudice to global support, regional and subregional mechanisms or groupings would, as appropriate, actively contribute to resolution of refugee situations in their respective regions, including by playing a key role in Support Platforms, solidarity conferences and other arrangements with the consent of concerned States.
+Comprehensive responses will also build on existing regional and subregional initiatives for refugee protection and durable solutions where available and appropriate, including regional and subregional resettlement initiatives, to ensure complementarity and avoid duplication. - 30.
+The exchange of good practices among relevant regional and subregional mechanisms will be facilitated by UNHCR on a regular basis in the context of Global Refugee Forums to bring in different perspectives and to encourage coherence.